todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 The major to major release model as well as the full trust model shall only be executed by senior developers, who are specially trained in copyright principles, have a good understanding of the business interests of the company they are working for, practice “an ownership culture” and have already deep experience in the open source ecosystem.

-In order to track all the contributions the developers shall contribute with their official email / github id.
+In order to track all the contributions the developers shall contribute with their official email address.

 **Approving projects for contributions**